Assessing the accuracy of direct-coupling analysis for RNA contact prediction: Discussion

 Our results show that approximately 40\% of the total native contacts can be predicted by this procedure.
 A large fraction of the predicted contacts are secondary structure contacts or pseudoknotted helices.
 However, in most of the analyzed structures, at least one tertiary contact is correctly predicted.
 In addition, the number of false positives is very small ($\approx 10\%$ of the predicted contacts).
 In many cases, false positives are just labeled so by our decision to exclude stacking interactions from the true contacts.
 In other cases, false positives are a consequence of an erroneous alignment of some of the sequences.
 Some false positives are genuinely caused by numerical noises or by the assumptions behind the Potts model.
 We notice that in principle the detrimental effect of false positives on the accuracy of structure prediction might be mitigated by using approaches where contacts that are not compatible with the predicted structure are discarded iteratively \cite{weinreb20163d}.
 As a general consideration, it must be kept in mind that strong couplings as predicted by DCA are a signature of co-evolutionary pressure but not necessarily of spatial proximity.
 For instance, functionally related elements that are far from each other in space might exhibit coevolution.
 Relationships of this kind could in principle decrease the precision of the method in predicting contacts.
 In principle, highly conserved residues carry a limited amount of information and could thus reduce the sensitivity of the method, although in practice we never observed a very high conservation in the analyzed bacterial sequences.
-Eukariotic sequences might be more sensible to this issue.
+Eukariotic sequences might be more sensible to this issue, as it can be seen by the lower performance of the method when applied to spliceosomal RNA.

 Importantly, we developed a rigorous manner to establish a threshold for contact prediction.
 In particular, once a figure of merit capable to take into account both the method precision and sensitivity has been defined, an optimal threshold can be found on a specific training set.
 We here used the Mathews correlation coefficient, that corresponds to the interaction network fidelity \cite{parisien2009new} widely used in the RNA structure-prediction community \cite{miao2017rna}.
 The resulting thresholds are different depending on the used method (mutual information vs the tested DCA methods), but are transferable across different RNA families as illustrated by our cross-validation analysis.